Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/xaml-support-for-tizen-nui.md

 ### Implement Type Converter

 If you want to convert a string to some custom type in XAML, you need to define a `TypeConverter`.
-The most important method in `TypeConverter` is the `ConvertFromInvariantString` which converts the input string to the required object type.
+The most important method in `TypeConverter` is `ConvertFromInvariantString`, which converts the input string to the required object type.
 You can see `Size2DTypeConverter` as shown in the following code:

 ```csharp